 - Fellow, American Academy of Appellate Lawyers

-JD, magna cum laude, Harvard Law School, 1997, Executive Editor and Editor, Harvard Law Review
+JD, Harvard Law School, 1997magna cum laude Executive Editor and Editor, Harvard Law Review

-BA, English and German, with honors, University of King's College, Dalhousie University, 1994
+BA, English and German, University of King's College, Dalhousie University, 1994with honors

 United States Supreme Court